Monogatari/Documentation/advanced-monogatari-development/components.md

 # Components

-This page has been moved to:
+This page has been moved to [Building Blocks: Components](../building-blocks/components/).

-{% page-ref page="../building-blocks/components/" %}